LAST MILE EFFECTIVENESS

 AGROBIODIVERSITY ROUNDTABLE

-Participants at the fifth Central India Landscape Symposium, held in February 2023 agreed to establish a roundtable discussion on agro-biodiversity initiatives for the landscape around Kanha Tiger Reserve, focusing on millets.
-The central India landscape is one of the strongholds of traditional millet production in the country, but production and consumption has declined over the last few decades.
-With renewed recognition of the climate resilience and nutrition benefits of millets, market demand is now increasing.
-The International Year of Millets 2023 and other global and national target-setting initiatives add to the need for diverse actors to share information and coordinate interventions to promote millets in the landscape.
-The Agro-biodiversity roundtable aims to facilitate such discussions.
+At the fifth Central India Landscape Symposium in February 2023, participants agreed to establish a roundtable on agro-biodiversity initiatives around Kanha Tiger Reserve, focusing on millets.
+The central India landscape has been a stronghold for traditional millet production, but production and consumption have declined over the last few decades.
+With renewed recognition of millets' climate resilience and nutrition benefits, market demand is increasing.
+The Agro-biodiversity roundtable aims to facilitate discussions among diverse actors to promote millets in the landscape.

-In keeping with NCCI’s vision to maintain the ‘Jugalbandi’ of people and nature in the Central Indian Landscape, the roundtable’s goal is to link knowledge with action for effective efforts that reap the benefits of millets for healthy diets and climate resilience.
-The roundtable provides a platform to share information and coordinate efforts among the various actors promoting millets in the landscape.
+Aligned with NCCI’s vision of maintaining the ‘Jugalbandi’ of people and nature in the Central Indian Landscape, the roundtable's goal is to link knowledge with action for effective efforts benefiting healthy diets and climate resilience.
+It provides a platform for sharing information and coordinating efforts among various actors promoting millets.